leeeeeeroy-jeeeenkins/undirected/docs/Content/drift/how-to-automate-responses-in-drift.md

 ## Wiring the Words

 Crafting those conversation starters felt like writing a play.
 Our first task: create engaging messages.
 We brainstormed witty openers that didn’t sound too robotic and filled them into the chatbot sequences.
-There’s magic in personalization, so we made sure to include variables like `{{first_name}}` to give it that human touch.
+There’s magic in personalization, so we made sure to include variables like first_name to give it that human touch.

 Customizing responses in Drift was surprisingly enjoyable.
 Like customizing a pizza with just the right amount of toppings.
 It's all about balance.
 We played around: "Hi there, {{first_name}}, looking for some help?" versus "Need any assistance today, {{first_name}}?"
 Words can make or break a conversation, even with bots.